SymfonyCasts/symfony5/sfcasts/ep3-doctrine/twig.md

 # Entity objects in Twig

-All right.
-So we now have our question object inside of our controller.
-And eventually at the bottom here, we render a template.
-So we rather do now is actually pass that question, object into the templates and then use it on the page to print the title and to print the name and the other information.
-So I'm going to remove my DD here.
-Uh, answers.
-We'll keep those hard coded for now because we don't have an answer entity yet.
-And then I'll get rid of this, a hard coded question, tech stuff, and then down here, we're going to pass in order to remove these two of these template variables and just pass questions, set to question.
-So in the template, the question variable will now be a object.
-All right.
-So let's go from that template.
+We *now* have a `Question` object inside of our controller.
+And at the bottom, we render a template.
+What we need is *pass* that `Question` object *into* the template and then use it on the page to print the name and the other info.

+Remove the `dd()`, leave the `$answers` - we'll keep those hardcoded for now because we don't have an `Answer` entity yet and then get rid of the hardcoded `$question`, and `$questionText`.

+Instead pass a `question` variable to Twig set to the `Question` object.

+## Twig's Smart .
+Syntax

-Templates question showed at H not TWIC.
-So if question is no longer a string, it's actually an object.
-How do we render that object?
-And the answer is very simple because our question has a name property on it.
-We can say a question that name, it even auto completes that auto-completion doesn't always work, but when it does is awesome.
+Let's go find that template: `templates/question/show.html.twig`.
+The `question` variable is *no longer* a string: it's now an *object*.
+So... how do we render an object?
+Because the `Question` class has a `name` property, we can say `question.name` - it even auto-completes it for me!
+That doesn't always work in Twig, but it's nice when it does.

-And then down here, let's see here's another one.
-Say, question.name here.
-And this is the question texts.
-So I'll actually say Washington dot question.
-All right.
-If I didn't miss any dynamic things should work, move over.
-Oh, and I'm going to go back to my real question page refresh and yes, there it is.
-We have the real title, the real title, the real name, the real name of the page.
-And this is the real question text.
-This date is still hard coded, but we'll fix that in a second, but you might be wondering how the heck that worked, because we said question.name, which sort of makes it look like it's reading the name property.
-But if you look at the name property inside of our question, entity, it's privates means you can't just access the name property directly.
-So this works thanks to some twig magic.
+Below... here's another one - `question.name` and `questionText` is now `question.question`.

+And...
+I think that's it!
+Testing time!
+Move over, go back to the *real* question slug and... there it is!
+We have a real name and real question text.
+This date is still hard coded, but we'll fix that in a minute.

+Now, some of you *might* be thinking:

+> How the heck did that work?

+We said `question.name`... which makes it *look* like it's reading the *name* property.
+But... if you look at the `name` property inside of the `Question` entity... it's private!
+That means you *can't* access the `name` property directly.
+What's going on?

-In reality, when you say question not name it first does look to see if the name of property exists and is public.
-If it were public, you would just use it.
-But since it's not, then tries to call get name.
-So in reality, we're saying question.name, but that's calling get named behind the scenes.
-This is really nice.
-Cause you don't, you can just run around and saying question, not name and your template and not really worry about the details of a, of whether there's a, there's a getter on that you can, if you can, if you want to still call get named, that's totally legal.
-But most of the time, you're not going to need to.
+We're witnessing some Twig magic.
+In reality, when we say `question.name`, Twig first *does* look to see if the `name` property exists and is public.
+If it *were* public, Twig would use it.
+But since it is not, Twig *then* tries to call a `getName()` method.
+Yep, we write `question.name`, but, behind the scenes, Twig is smart enough to call `getName()`.

+I *love* this: it means you can run around saying `question.name` in your template and not really worry about the details whether there's a getter method.
+That's especially friendly to non-PHP frontend devs.

+If you wanted to actually *call* a method - like `getName()` - that *is* allowed, but it's usually unnecessary.

+## The Doctrine Web Debug Toolbar

-The one detail that we did lose here is that originally this was being parsed through markdown.
-We can fix that really easy.
-And now by using our parse markdown filter that we created in the last tutorial and refresh, now it works.
-So if you look down at the bottom here, check out the web people at toolbar, there's a little database icon.
-It says one database query.
-So this is a really great thing about doctrine is actually shows you your database queries.
-So I can click in here and you can see the exact query that was being made.
+The one thing that we *did* lose is that, originally, the question text was being parsed through markdown.
+We can fix that really easy by using the `parse_markdown` filter that we created in the last tutorial.

-If there were any, there were multiple queries.
-You'd see the multiple queries here.
-And you can say, if you run a bulk query, if you want to be able to copy that and maybe go run it directly on your database to, uh, to figure it out.
-So I love this.
-And actually we can even see the query on our, um, on our insert page.
-So if I go back to /questions /new, that just made an insert query.
-But the problem is that, because this isn't a real page, you don't see the web debug toolbar.
-This is a common thing that happens with Ajax calls.
-You might make an Ajax call, a, you might want to see the queries that Ajax call makes, but it doesn't have a web view of a toolbar.
-So you can't see it.
-So the trick here is to go to /on our score profiler.

-And that's going to show you a list of all of the recent requests you made.
-So for example, here, we can see when we can see the requests, we just made a /question /knew.
-If we could click this little token thing over here, we can see the profiler for that request.
-And then we click on doctrine.
-Bam.
-There you go.
-You can see it actually started a transaction insert into here's the answer statement and then committed the transaction on the bottom.
-So this is a great little trick to see information about a request, an Ajax request, usually.
-All right, next, let's next.
-If I go back a couple of pages back to our show page, but one piece of data that's still hard code is this asked 10 minutes ago thing.
-I'll actually search for that in my template.
-There we go.
-Line 18.
-Um, let's make this dynamic next, but not just by putting a date.
-I actually want to print out a cool dynamic, like 10 minutes ago.
-Kind of message.
-What let's do that next.
+Refresh and... it works.

+You may not have noticed, but near the middle of the web debug toolbar, there's a little database icon that says 1 database query.
+And we can click this icon to jump into the profiler to see the *exact* query!
+If this page made multiple queries, you would see *all* of them here.

+If you ever want to debug a query directly, click "View runnable query" to get a version that you can copy.

+Now, here's a challenge: how could we see the `INSERT` query that's made when we go to `/questions/new`?
+This *did* just make that query... but because we're not rendering HTML, this doesn't have a web debug toolbar.
+This same problem happens whenever you make an AJAX call.

+So... are we out of luck?
+Nah - we can use a trick.
+Go to `/_profiler`.
+This shows a list of the most recent requests we've made.
+Here's the one we just made to `/question/new`.
+Click the little token string on the right to jump into the *full* profiler for that request.
+Go to the "Doctrine" tab and... bam!
+And.. cool!
+It even wraps the INSERT in a transaction.

+Remember this trick the next time you want to see database queries, a rendered version of an HTML error, or something else about an AJAX request.

+Go back a few times to the question show page.
+The last piece of question data that's hardcoded is this "asked 10 minutes ago" text.
+Search for it in the template... there it is, line 18.

+Next, let's make this dynamic.
+But, not by printing some boring date like "July 4th and 10:30 EST".
+Yuck.
+Let's print a much-friendlier "10 minutes ago" type of message.